 Although throughout the centuries various “schools of thought” have been formulated via positions on the continuum between the subjective and the objective, I believe that it is the central goal of the artist to learn and understand the scientific truths of their media and ultimately apply that objective knowledge to the pursuit of the subjective.
 I also believe that meaning is relative to the experience of the viewer.

 Central to all of my installation creations is the literal exploration of the adage “you get out of it, what you put into it” by making the very actions of the viewer dynamically impact, effect, and literally change the visual and aural components of the work.
 My installations are designed to create a sense of discovery with the hopes of cognitive, emotional, and physical engagement.

-My continued goal as an artist is to continually explore and learn the objective elements of both contemporary and traditional arts tools and to apply them via the creation of works that respond to the engagement of the viewer.
+My continued goal as an artist is to continually explore and learn the objective elements of both contemporary and traditional arts tools and to apply them via the creation of works that explore the interconnected possibilities of creative expression.

 Ph.D Music Education

 University of Minnesota

 Kent State University

 Interactive Multimedia Artist,

 Music Composer, Performer, and